 From the outset, our vision has been to have significant impact within our partner communities, and all projects that have been completed are aimed at this goal.
 From small home repairs to larger scale community projects, there have been hundreds of EM projects that have impacted these communities and their residents.
-The goal in the next few years is to raise more funds and resources to assist community projects and programs on a larger scale.
+Our goal is always to raise more funds and resources in order to assist in the completion of community projects and build up our programs on a larger scale.

-Our assistance with building much needed bridges on the indigenous Bribri Reservation in Costa Rica is a great example of community impact.
-In 2007, EM staff and volunteers traveled by boat upriver to the rural village of Coroma where they found that a collapsed bridge was preventing children from getting to school and keeping ailing residents from receiving timely medical help.
+An example of how EM has made an impact on a larger scale project exists in the remote villages of Coroma and Alto Coen, Costa Rica.
+In 2007, EM staff and volunteers traveled by boat to the rural village of Coroma where they found a collapsed bridge was preventing children from getting to school and keeping ailing residents from receiving timely medical help.
 Responding to the call, EM volunteers completed a new bridge by the end of the summer.
-In the spring of 2008, EM staff and volunteers hiked deep within the jungle to the remote village of Alto Coen finding an even more treacherous river that divided this village.
+In 2008, EM staff and volunteers hiked deep within the jungle to the remote village of Alto Coen finding an even more treacherous river that divided the village.
 EM staff worked with local leaders to transport much-needed supplies into the village by gaining the written approval of the U.S. Secretary of State to send U.S. military helicopters to deliver supplies.
-The construction of the bridge was a long difficult process, but we recruited additional volunteers and raised more funding in the summer of 2009, and the project was finally completed in the summer of 2010.
+The construction of the bridge was a long, difficult process, but we recruited additional volunteers and raised more funding in the summer of 2009, and the project was finally completed the following summer.

-In addition to the many work projects that have been completed, EM has facilitated countless relational connections between people of diverse backgrounds.
+In addition to the many work projects that have been completed for the benefit of local communities, we have also facilitated countless relational connections between people of diverse backgrounds.
 We have provided opportunities for thousands of youth, college students, families and adults to step outside of the familiar and become immersed in a different culture.
-Through this both their perspectives and the perspectives of those they serve and partner with have been broadened, and both residents and trip participants are encouraged to return and contribute to their own communities.
-Perhaps the best examples of relational impact are our summer staff/interns.
-Many of these interns have been accepted by the communities as one of their own, and interns stay in contact with local community members long after their summer ends--sometimes for years.
+Through this, both their perspectives and the perspectives of those they serve and partner with have been broadened, and our goal is always that both community residents and trip participants are encouraged to return and contribute to their own communities after the trip and time together is over.
+This is especially true with our interns and Immersion team members.
+Many leave the communities after being accepted as one of their own during their time of service and still stay in contact with local community members long after their summer ends—sometimes for years.